Hiroreco/enreco-archive/recap-data/chapter2/day7/nodes/shiori-c2d7.md

 The events of yesterday were hazy in Shiori's mind, a strange feeling for someone such as her.
 A reboot?
 That would explain some of the oddness.
-Shiori was normally keener on the details, as a writer should, of course, but for now there was little left but to go about her day.
+Shiori was normally keener on the details, as a writer should.
+For now there was little left but to go about her day.
 Her shop, for instance, had a single sale so far—Mordan Ramsey had bought [something earlier](https://youtu.be/mb91g7vQSnA?t=342) earlier, but, bemusingly, her items seemed to be untouched.

 When Shiori went to Nerissa's house, she discovered a hidden shrine and took several books off a secret shelf.
 Shiori was annoyed by the loud music, so they chose to have a picnic at her house instead (see [Nerissa-Shiori](#edge:nerissa-shiori)).